sashithaf16/Peekalo/README.md

 # Peekalo - Web Page Analyzer

+## Project overview
 This repository contains both the client and server components of a web page analyzer.
 It analyzes a given web page URL and returns structural and semantic details.

 ![image](https://github.com/user-attachments/assets/0df1fcdd-979d-41cf-9bfd-1cb45bf5f6a1)

-The client is a barebones implementation using HTML, CSS, and JavaScript.
-The primary focus was on the server, written in Go.
+## Technology used
+- Client - Implemented using HTML, CSS, and JavaScript
+- Server - Implemented in Go.
 See the Server Documentation section for more details on endpoints and functionality.

 ## Running the Solution Locally

 ### Prerequisites
 - Docker installed
-- Go installed (if building the server from source)
+- Go installed (if building the server from source, not mandatory to run the solution via Docker)

-### Steps
+### Docker Deployment
+#### To run both the client and server via docker compose - Recommened

 Navigate to the root directory where the docker-compose.yml is present.